CoreCppIL/raffle/README.md

 1. Use git to clone and update the submodules;
 2. Use CMake to build, providing it with the proper Boost paths;
-3. Do a short talk reviewing the application C++ code;
+3. Do a short talk reviewing/auditing the application C++ code;
 4. Run at your event to choose the raffle winner!

 ### Dependencies